 Use the Loader watchdog field to specify the number of minutes that the Remote Supervisor Adapter II waits between the completion of POST and the starting of the operating system.
-If this interval is exceeded, the Remote Supervisor Adapter II generates a loader timeout alert and automatically restarts the system.
-After the system is restarted, the loader timeout is automatically disabled until the operating system is shut down and the server is power cycled (or until the operating system starts and the device driver successfully loads).
+If this interval is exceeded, the Remote Supervisor Adapter II generates a loader timeout alert and automatically restarts the server.
+After the server is restarted, the loader timeout is automatically disabled until the operating system is shut down and the server is power cycled (or until the operating system starts and the device driver successfully loads).
 To set the loader timeout value, select the time limit that the Remote Supervisor Adapter II will wait for operating-system starting to be completed.
 To turn off this watchdog, select Disabled.

-Note: If the Loader Time-out check box is selected in the Remote Alerts section of the Alerts page, the Remote Supervisor Adapter II will send an alert to all configured remote alert recipients.
+- a.
+Before you start (boot) an operating system that does not have the Remote Supervisor Adapter II device drivers installed (this can also include using a flash update diskette), be sure to select Disabled in the Loader watchdog field to prevent an unwanted restart of your server. - b.
+If the Loader Time-out check box is selected in the Remote Alerts section of the Alerts page, the Remote Supervisor Adapter II will send an alert to all configured remote alert recipients.